RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: EXPERIMENTS AND RESULTS

 The supervised RamPINN outperforms all baselines by a large margin, achieving the lowest MSE and highest PSNR on the test set.
 This demonstrates the benefit of incorporating known physics into the learning process.
 Notably, the self-supervised RamPINN variant ($\lambda_\mathrm{data}=0$) remains competitive, outperforming most data-driven baselines that rely on ground truth data.
 This supports our hypothesis that leveraging physical knowledge improves performance, even with limited or no reconstruction regularization.
 This demonstrates that physical priors can effectively replace experimentally expensive paired data, enabling high-fidelity spectral recovery in data-limited settings.

 The qualitative results for the top three performing models (RamPINN (supervised), BiLSTM~\parencite{bilstm}, and CNN-GRU~\parencite{gan}), as shown in \Cref{fig:qualitative-raman-reconstruction}, further support these findings.
-Visually, RamPINN accurately reconstructs the Raman spectra from three synthetic CARS, especially recovering smaller peaks that the other models often miss.
-The \Cref{ap:reconstruction-plots} provides more differences and examples.
+Visually, RamPINN accurately reconstructs the Raman spectra from three synthetic CARS, especially recovering smaller peaks that other models miss.
+The \Cref{ap:reconstruction-plots} provides more examples.
 Although synthetic results are encouraging, zero-shot performance on real-world data is crucial for gauging practical applicability.